 How to choose the best antivirus software

 Protecting your PC or Mac from a virus is easy with internet security software - but deciding which package to install isn’t.
-We have expert advice on picking out the best antivirus suite, and tell you whether free antivirus is worth considering.
+We have expert advice on picking out the best antivirus, and whether free antivirus is worth considering.

 The internet is full of threats, but that's no reason not to enjoy the best of the web - the key is keeping your Mac or PC properly protected with an internet security package.
 Viruses and malware can infect your computer in several ways, but the best antivirus software will give you peace of mind that your computer and personal data are safe.

-Take a look at our antivirus software Best Buys to discover the models that Which? recommends.
+Take a look at our antivirus software Best Buys to discover the products that Which? recommends.

 Paid-for antivirus software

-Most people keep their computer safe by buying a security suite, which will usually include antivirus, antispyware software, and a firewall.
-Your security package should cost from £30-£50, and usually includes a year’s subscription to software updates to keep it up-to-date with details about the latest threats.
+Most people keep their computer safe by buying a security suite, which will usually include antivirus, anti-spyware software and a firewall.
+Your security package is likely to cost between £20 and £50, and usually includes a year’s subscription to software updates to keep it up-to-date with details of the latest threats.

-The best security software suites come with extra features such as parental controls, maintenance and back-up and recovery tools that can help you restore your computer in the event of a disaster.
-Generally, they also have better customer and technical support than free internet security.
+The best security software suites come with extra features such as parental controls and tools for maintenance, back-up and recovery that can help you restore your computer in the event of a disaster.
+Generally, they also have better customer service and technical support than free internet security.

 Pros: Provides an all-round antivirus, antispyware and firewall solution accessed through a single interface.
 Individual components are automatically updated at the same time so you get protection against the latest threats.

-Cons: They can be expensive – from £30-£50, and you’ll also face ongoing costs, usually in the form of an annual subscription in order to receive updates after the initial period of protection is over (usually a year).
-Some security suites can place a huge drain on system resources, too, potentially slowing down your computer’s operation.
+Cons: They can be expensive – from £20 to £60, and you’ll also face ongoing costs, usually in the form of an annual subscription, to receive updates after the initial period of protection is over (usually a year).
+Some security suites can place a drain on system resources, too, potentially slowing down your computer.